shenhzou654321/gn/README.md

 ```

 See [here](https://github.com/timniederhausen/gn-build/blob/master/README.md#reference)
-for a list of supported build arguments.
+for a reference of the most commonly used build args.

 To get a list of all possible build args use `gn args out/Release --list`.
 Note that currently this emits a long list of Chromium-related args